Eating and swallowing problems, known as dysphagia, occur in many medical conditions and become more common as we get older.

-- testing the quality of swallow reflexes and direct swallow assessment with different food and liquid consistencies.
+- testing the quality and timing of the conscious swallowing reflexes and testing the reflexive swallow with different food and liquid consistencies.

 The clinical swallowing evaluation is designed to detect swallowing difficulties and a high risk of food or liquid entering the lungs (aspiration).
 It also provides the clinician with information to decide on any further diagnostic tests and treatment strategies.
 After this evaluation the SLT/SLP may refer you for special tests to find out what is causing swallowing difficulties.
 The most commonly used assessment tools are Videofluoroscopy Swallowing Study (VFSS) and Fiberoptic Endoscopic Evaluation of Swallowing (FEES).

-- Videofluoroscopy is a radiographic procedure that provides objective information on the four stages of swallowing, on the time it takes food to pass and any difficulties in its movement.
+- Videofluoroscopy is a radiographic procedure that provides objective information on the swallowing process from the time food or liquid is taken into the mouth until it reaches the stomach.
 Food or liquid containing barium is given in different consistencies.
 The barium allows progress through the mouth, pharynx and oesophagus to be video recorded and observed.
 Therapy techniques and compensatory postures can also be tried out during the assessment and their effectiveness can be evaluated.

-- Fiberoptic Endoscopic Evaluation of Swallowing (FEES) assesses swallowing function in the pharynx (the part of the throat that lies between the mouth and the larynx or voice-box).
-A fiberoptic laryngoscope is passed through the nose to view the larynx and surrounding structures when food and liquid are swallowed.
-The FEES provides information regarding the safety of the swallow and oral feeding as well as enabling assessment of an individual’s response to strategies to improve swallow.
+- Fiberoptic Endoscopic Evaluation of Swallowing (FEES) assesses the swallowing function in the pharynx (the part of the throat that lies between the mouth and the larynx or voice-box).
+A fiberoptic laryngoscope is passed through the nose to view the pharynx, larynx and surrounding structures when food and liquid are swallowed.
+The FEES provides information regarding the safety of the swallow and oral feeding as well as enabling assessment of an individual’s response to therapeutic techniques and strategies to achieve a safe swallow.